Boettner-eric/Homepage/README.md

         }
  ```
  *Javascript codes for each key can be found on [this](keycode.info) awesome site
+ *Key shortcuts don't work on the github hosted site unless javascript is enabled in browser

 * ### Responsive design
  Homepage was created with mobile support first and is fully responsive.
 It features one breakpoint at 650 pixels for the smallest displays but resizes well at any resolution<sup>1</sup>